gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 A scalable solution for sourcing data from Shopify.

-This plugin works by leveraging [Shopify's bulk operations API][bulk-operations], which allows us to process large amounts of data at once.
-This gives us a more resilient and reliable build process.
+This plugin works by leveraging [Shopify's bulk operations API][bulk-operations], which allows it to process large amounts of data at once.
+This gives it a more resilient and reliable build process.
 It also enables incremental builds so that your site can build quickly when you change your data in Shopify.

 ## Getting started